MirantisContainers/mke-docs/content/docs/setup/upgrade-from-mke-3/upgrade-prerequisites.md

   k0sctl version
   ```

+  Example output:

   ```shell
   version: v0.17.4
   commit: 372a589
   ```

 - A `hosts.yaml` file, to provide the information required by `mkectl` to
-  connect to each node by way of SSH.
+  connect to each node with SSH.

   Example `hosts.yaml` file: